wofsauge/IsaacDocs/docs/ItemConfig_Item.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean IsCollectible ( ) {: .copyable aria-label='Functions' }

+Returns if the item is a collectible.
 ___
 ### Is·Null () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean IsNull ( ) {: .copyable aria-label='Functions' }

+Returns if the item is null.
 ___
 ### Is·Trinket () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean IsTrinket ( ) {: .copyable aria-label='Functions' }

+Returns if the item is a trinket.
 ___
 ## Variables
 ### Achievement·ID {: aria-label='Variables' }